 Aside from these differences, llamas are on average 1-2 feet taller and proportionally bigger than alpacas.
 In the textile industry, “alpaca” primarily refers to the fleece of the Peruvian alpaca, but more broadly it refers to a style of fabric originally made from alpaca fleece but now often made from similar fibers, such as mohair, Icelandic sheep wool, or even high-quality English wool In trade, distinctions are made between alpacas and the several styles of mohair and luster.

 Alpacas have been domesticated for thousands of

-The closest living species are the wild Vicuña, also native
+no wild alpacas.
+The closest living species are the

-to South America.
-Along with camels and llamas, the
+with camels and llamas, the Alpaca are classified

 is smaller than the other camelid species.

 alpaca because of the quality and quantity of its fiber, and the vicuña because of the softness, fineness and quality of its coat.
 Alpacas are too small to be used as pack animals.
 Instead, they were bred exclusively for their fiber.

 Since 1984 alpacas have flourished on farms and ranches all throughout the United Sates and Canada because they are so adaptable.
 There are two different kinds of alpacas in the United States–the Suri alpaca which has fiber that appears to be in the form of dreadlocks and is very silky, and the Huacaya (pronounced wa-kai-a) alpaca which has very colorful fiber that is extremely fine and gives the alpaca a woolly and round appearance.
 In 2014 there are over 250,000 registered alpacas in America.
 There are currently over 5500 alpaca ranches in America.